DavCisco/Export-Webex-Teams-users/README.md

 # Export Webex Teams users

-This script allows you as Admin of a Webex Teams Org to export the list of your users
+This script allows you as admin of a Webex Teams Org to export the full list of your users in order to track the "Status" of each and every user account.

+The Status field

+The

 Export the list of the Webex Teams users in a given org with the primary goal of tracking the adoption i.e. the user account status